-1. Check your e-mail frequently and course announcements (at least every 48 hours is a requirement).

-- 2.Be patient, don't expect an immediate response when you send a message.
+- 1. Check your e-mail frequently and course announcements (at least every 48 hours is a requirement). - 2.Be patient, don't expect an immediate response when you send a message.
 If a duplicate email is sent, it will drastically delay the response time. - 3.
 Sign your e-mail messages (full name). - 4.Email that takes a disrespectful tone or contains a hostile or confrontational tone will not receive a response.
-Be professional and kind. - 5.
+Be professional and kind, we'll work through challenges together and professionally. - 5.
 When addressing a single concern/topic that requires multiple responses/replies, it must remain on the same thread.
 If a new thread is started, the response will be severely delayed or only a request that you place it on the previous thread.